smeets/ojj/content/projects/icatuna.md

 archived = false
 +++

-Price scraper and tracker for ICA Tuna.
-Updates on demand.
+Shitty price scraper and tracker for the neighbourhood supermarket: ICA Tuna.